 - Additional local administrators on Azure AD joined devices - You can select the users that are granted local administrator rights on a device.
 Users added here are added to the Device Administrators role in Azure AD.
 Global administrators in Azure AD and device owners are granted local administrator rights by default.
 This option is a premium edition capability available through products such as Azure AD Premium or the Enterprise Mobility Suite (EMS).

-Users may register their devices with Azure AD - You need to configure this setting to allow Windows 10 personal, iOS, Android, and macOs devices to be registered with Azure AD.
-If you select None, devices are not allowed to register when they are not Azure AD joined or hybrid Azure AD joined.
+- Users may register their devices with Azure AD - You need to configure this setting to allow Windows 10 personal, iOS, Android, and macOs devices to be registered with Azure AD.
+If you select None, devices are not allowed to register with Azure AD.
 Enrollment with Microsoft Intune or Mobile Device Management (MDM) for Office 365 requires registration.
 If you have configured either of these services, ALL is selected and NONE is not available.

-Require Multi-Factor Auth to join devices - You can choose whether users are required to provide a second authentication factor to join their device to Azure AD.
+- Require Multi-Factor Auth to join devices - You can choose whether users are required to provide an additional authentication factor to join their device to Azure AD.
 The default is No. We recommend requiring multi-factor authentication when registering a device.
 Before you enable multi-factor authentication for this service, you must ensure that multi-factor authentication is configured for the users that register their devices.
 For more information on different Azure multi-factor authentication services, see getting started with Azure multi-factor authentication.
-This setting does not impact hybrid join for Windows 10 or Windows 7.
-This is only applicable to Azure AD Join on Windows 10 and BYO device registration for Windows 10, iOS, and Android.

-Maximum number of devices - This setting enables you to select the maximum number of Azure AD joined or Azure AD registered devices that a user can have in Azure AD.
+- Maximum number of devices - This setting enables you to select the maximum number of Azure AD joined or Azure AD registered devices that a user can have in Azure AD.
 If a user reaches this quota, they are not be able to add additional devices until one or more of the existing devices are removed.
-The device quote is counted for all devices that are either Azure AD joined or Azure AD registered today.
+The device quota is counted for all devices that are either Azure AD joined or Azure AD registered today.
 The default value is 20.
-This limit does not apply to Hybrid Azure AD Joined devices.